Aevarkan/MCBE-extended-commands-suite/documentation/CURSEFORGE-README.md

 **This is a stable addon, it shouldn't require an update to remain compatible with new Minecraft versions.
 This means it also doesn't require any experimental toggles.**

+I make it a priority to not break commands if it's not neccessary.
+You can find the list of breaking changes [here](https://github.com/Aevarkan/MCBE-extended-commands-suite/blob/main/documentation/BREAKING-CHANGES.md).

 Do you find yourself wishing Bedrock could do with more commands?

 Well then you've come to the right place!